TTOEKS/News_Collector/README.md

 Headline, Context, URL.

 ### 2. Display News
 it display each news data under the topic using vertical recyclerview
+if user want more specific information of news, tab the news item. then will be connect news page autometically

 ### 3. Favorite Topic